What Are the Different Types of Mortgage Lenders?

 A mortgage lender is a bank, credit union, mortgage company, or individual that grants home loans to borrowers.
 Mortgage lenders evaluate an applicant’s creditworthiness and ability to repay the loan.
 Based on the buyer’s qualifications, the lender sets the interest rate and mortgage term.

-After closing, the loan may be managed by a mortgage servicer vs. lender.
-The mortgage servicer is responsible for sending statements, collecting monthly payments, and allocating funds between the loan principal, interest, and escrow account.
+After closing, the loan may be managed by a mortgage servicer.
+The mortgage servicer vs. lender difference is that the mortgage servicer is responsible for sending statements, collecting monthly payments, and allocating funds between the loan principal, interest, and escrow account, while the lender is loaning you money.

 It’s possible that financial institutions act as both the mortgage lender and mortgage servicer.